Afrocybersamurai/GRC-Project/README.md

 **Key sections of the SSP include:**

   **System Identification**:
-   - **System Name/Title**: The system is identified as the "SOHO System."
+   - **System Name/Title**: The system is identified as the "Buckingham System."
    - **System Categorization**: It is categorized as Moderate Impact for Confidentiality, indicating the importance of protecting the confidentiality of the information processed by the system.
-   - **System Unique Identifier**: The system is uniquely identified by the code [00S51B525].
+   - **System Unique Identifier**: The system is uniquely identified by the code [00S51B528].

   **Responsible Organization**:
-   - The organization responsible for the system is LionSec, located at 3823 Fakename Street, Huntsville, AL.
+   - The organization responsible for the system is JohnDoe&Co, located at 1051 Calico Drive New York NY.
-   - Key personnel include Emilia Garcia, the Information Owner, and Felix Aburto, the System Owner and Security Officer, both of whom are tasked with overseeing the security of the system and ensuring compliance with relevant regulations.
+   - Key personnel include Emilia Garcia, the Information Owner, and Michael Igbokwe, the System Owner and Security Officer, both of whom are tasked with overseeing the security of the system and ensuring compliance with relevant regulations.

   **General Description/Purpose of the System**:
    - The system’s primary function is to securely manage, process, and store CUI as part of the firm’s core business operations, including conducting security assessments, performing incident response, and managing compliance audits for government contracts.